 Care and Cleaning Guidelines

-Globe CARES: CARES is our acronym for Cleaning and Repair Evaluation Services which Globe offers to assist our customers with the advanced cleaning and inspection required by the 2008 revision of NFPA 1851, Standard on Selection, Care and Maintenance of Protective Ensembles for Structural Fire Fighting and Proximity Fire Fighting.
+Globe CARES: CARES is our acronym for Cleaning and Repair Evaluation Services which Globe offers to assist customers with the advanced cleaning and inspection required by NFPA 1851, Standard on Selection, Care and Maintenance of Protective Ensembles for Structural Fire Fighting and Proximity Fire Fighting.
 This user standard also requires that Independent Service Providers (ISPs) or Organizations (fire departments) who wish to perform their own advanced cleaning and inspections must be trained by the manufacturer.
 Click here for more information on the various ways in which we are able to provide this necessary training.

 - All closures should be fastened: Hook and loop hook tape covering hook and loop pile, hooks and dees fastened, zippers zipped and snaps fastened.
 It is imperative that you cover the hook portion of all hook and loop to prevent snagging during laundering and to help guard against premature wear.